veenamadhu17/covid-tracker/README.md

 ![alt text](./public/webapp.PNG)

-This COVID Tracker shows the total number of corona cases, recovered cases and number of deathes globally and by country.
+This COVID Tracker shows the total number of corona cases, recovered cases and number of deaths globally and by country.
 It also includes a line graph that shows the numbers per day globally and bar graphs for each country.

 ## How to run